Uthmanduro/alx-low_level_programming/README.md

-beginning of c a low level programming
+beginning of C a low level programming